Naitreey/notes-and-knowledge/cs/software-engineering/methodologies/test-driven-development.rst

   and layout is working, without testing what it actually is.
 Aim to leave yourself in a position where you can freely make changes to the design and layout, without having to go back and adjust tests all the time.

+- Sometimes it's useful to skip on a test which is testing something you haven't written yet. 但注意及时 unskip it.